satshacopter/satshacopter-250X/README.md

 <img src="media/arm.jpg" width="70%">

-To disarm stay with the left stick in the bottom right for more than 5 seconds:
+To disarm stay with the left stick in the bottom left for more than 5 seconds:

 <img src="media/disarm.jpg" width="70%">